BhathiyaTK/BhathiyaTK/README.md

 ### I'm a Student, Developer, and Tech Enthusiast from Sri Lanka. 🇱🇰

 - 🎓 I'm a final-year undergraduate in [Sabaragamuwa University of Sri Lanka][uni] 😋
-- 💻 As a developer, I'm a true Python and Javascript lover 😍
+- 💻 As a developer, I'm passionate about Python and Javascript. 😍
-- 📚 I’m currently learning all the technical areas related to Python & Javascript 🙃
+- 📚 I’m currently learning all the technical stuff related to Python & Javascript 🙃
 - 👯 I’m looking to collaborate with people who willing to do something amazing and cool 😃
-- 🎯 2021 Goals: Do something my own and complete my final year university research 😊
+- 🎯 2021 Goals: Do something new myself and complete my final year university research 😊
 - 😜 Fun fact: I love to draw 🎨, travel 🏕, listen music 🎵, watch movies 🎬 and play video games 🎮

 ### Technologies and Tools: